-towards people with mental disorders.
+of suicide.
+Stigma towards mental disorders can be defined as negative and discriminatory attitudes towards people with mental disorders.
 This stigma can come from various sources, including family, friends, society, and mass media.
 The stigma against mental disorders in Indonesia has become a serious concern for the government and society (Davies, 2022).

-Numerous universities around the world have implemented admissions policies to support students with disabilities and foster an inclusive learning environment.
-Sustainable Development Goal 3 (SDG3)

-emphasizes the importance of mental health as a critical component of overall well-being at all stages of life, which is consistent with these policies (Davies, 2022).
+Numerous universities worldwide have implemented admissions policies to support students with disabilities and promote an inclusive learning environment.
+Sustainable Development Goal 3 (SDG3) emphasizes the importance of mental health as a critical component of overall well-being at all stages of life, which is consistent with these policies (Davies, 2022).

 While poor mental health creates difficulties in dayto-day living and impacts one's emotional, social, financial, and physical well-being, good mental health empowers people to make constructive contributions to society.
-Consequently, mental health continues to be a major global public health concern (Liu et al., 2024).
+Consequently, mental health remains a significant global public health concern (Liu et al., 2024).
 Research has shown that younger college students are more likely than older students to suffer from mental health problems, which emphasizes the need for increased support in educational settings (Moudatsou et al., 2020; Staiger et al., 2018).
 In social psychiatry, the term stigma refers to a set of negative factors associated with individuals with a mental disorder.
 Specifically, according to the World Health Organization, stigma represents "a mark of shame, disgrace, or disapproval that leads to rejection, discrimination, and exclusion from social contexts and situations" (Ekman & Krasner, 2017; Thornicroft, 2018).

 Attitudes regarding mental disease are greatly influenced by the stigma associated with mental health, especially among students.
 Numerous students have stigmatizing views about people with mental diseases, according to research (Ekman & Krasner, 2017).
 Such stigma can have a detrimental effect on the academic and social experiences of students who are dealing with mental health issues.
-One important determinant of the well-being of students with severe mental illness is peer interactions (Thornicroft, 2018).
+A critical determinant of the wellbeing of students with severe mental illness is peer interactions (Thornicroft, 2018).
 This emphasizes how student populations have a significant impact on how mental illnesses are treated and how society views them more broadly.
 Students who are sympathetic and inclusive are more likely to help those who suffer from mental illnesses and support initiatives that make it easier for them to get the care and services they need.
-Because of social, political, and cultural considerations, stigma can be a major deterrent for students who want to get help (Carrara et al., 2019).
+Due to social, political, and cultural considerations, stigma can be a significant deterrent for students seeking help (Carrara et al., 2019).